ovn-org/ovn-kubernetes/docs/features/multiple-networks/multi-homing.md

 - `excludeSubnets` (string, optional): a comma separated list of CIDRs / IPs.
   These IPs will be removed from the assignable IP pool, and never handed over to the pods.
+- `disablePortSecurity` (boolean, optional): enable this flag to opt-out of port security, thus removing MAC / IP spoofing protection from your workloads.
+- `allowL2Unknown` (boolean, optional): enable this flag to allow traffic for unknown destinations to be delivered to the ports attached to the secondary network.

 **NOTE**
 - when the subnets attribute is omitted, the logical switch implementing the